4 Binomial Trees

 4.2 Two-Period Model

 Now consider a two-period model where the stock price evolves over two time steps of length \(\Delta t = t/2\).
-To simplify notation and ensure the tree recombines, we parameterize the price movements using multiplicative factors \(u > 1\) and \(d = 1/u < 1\).
+To simplify notation and ensure that the tree recombines, we parameterize the price movements using multiplicative factors \(u > 1\) and \(d = 1/u < 1\).

 Starting from \(S\), after one period the stock price is either \(uS\) or \(dS\).
-After two periods, the possible prices are: - \(u^2S\) (two up moves) - \(udS = S\) (one up, one down)
+After two periods, the possible prices are:

-- \(d^2S\) (two down moves)
+• \(d^2S\) (two down moves)

 The tree recombines because \(ud = du = 1\), so the middle node has price \(S\) regardless of the path taken.